armbian/build/documentation/H3_mini_faq.md

 - HDMI/DVI works (bug in boot.cmd settings)
 - Reboot issues fixed (bug in fex settings)
 - 1-Wire useable (we chose to stay compatible to loboris' images so the data pin is 37 by default.
 You're able to change this in the [fex file](https://github.com/igorpecovnik/lib/blob/6d995e31583e5361c758b401ea44634d406ac3da/config/orangepiplus.fex#L1284-L1286))
-- changing display resolution and choosing between HDMI and DVI now possible with the included _h3disp_ tool (should also work in the [stand-alone version](http://forum.armbian.com/index.php/topic/617-wip-orange-pi-one-support-for-the-upcoming-orange-pi-one/?p=5480) with Debian based OS images from loboris/Xunlong)
+- changing display resolution and choosing between HDMI and DVI now possible with the included _h3disp_ tool (should also work in the [stand-alone version](http://forum.armbian.com/index.php/topic/617-wip-orange-pi-one-support-for-the-upcoming-orange-pi-one/?p=5480) with Debian based OS images from loboris/Xunlong).
+Use _sudo h3disp_ in a terminal to get the idea.
 - Ethernet issues fixed (combination of kernel and fex fixes)
 - USB-to-SATA bridge on the Orange Pi Plus works
 - stability problems on Orange Pi One fixed (due to undervoltage based on wrong fex settings)
 - problems with 2 USB ports on the PC fixed (wrong kernel config)
 - Mali400MP acceleration (EGL/GLES) works now
 - suspend to RAM and resume by power button works now (consumption less than 0.4W without peripherals)
+- Enforce user account creation before starting the GUI
 - already useable as stable headless/server board

 ***Important to know***